hack4impact-uiuc/react-exercise/README.md

 First, fork this repository.
 The fork button on your top right.
 What this does is copies this repository over to your account.
 Now you should have a repository with the name `<yourusername>/flask-exercise`.

-It should look like this (my username is tko22):
+It should look like this (my username is davidachang):
 ![fork](docs/forke.png)

 Then, clone this repository (click the green button saying "Clone or Download", choose http, and copy and paste it the location `<url>` ) and go into it: